GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Finnegans_Wake/Helen_Fall.md

 &nbsp;

-As always, raw and unedited, needs editing, editing, editing.
-Like Carol's Bitter Coming out of Closet book, 4.5 years of writing and still needs polish ad edit.
+PUBLIC HOUSE NOTE, DEAR GITHUB CHECKING-OUT PARSERS AND COMPILERS: As always, raw and unedited, needs editing, editing, editing.
+Like Carol's Bitter Coming out of Closet book, 4.5 years of writing and still needs polish and edit.
 The Minute 22 scene of Episode One ;)

 ToDo: https://youtu.be/xtsTB3U8AeE?t=300 the Finnegans Wake representing the more oral society vs. [Roman Catholic / British Empire of men's laws and God-ordained Kingdom and Pope and Bishop rule](https://en.wikipedia.org/wiki/Divine_right_of_kings).
 Helen's Fall into the laws of the hive mind Tree of Knowledge Eden invasion from outer-space God (Bible verse Genesis 3:8, *strolls* [The Pretender God](https://youtu.be/2ROK1-VvOQ0?t=139), who takes tender away from women and makes men [harsh Apple //+ knowledge tree plucking paywalling / walled garden](https://old.reddit.com/r/pluribustv/comments/1pjd2mi/what_not_just_ask_carol_to_remove_the_apples_from/) rules and commandments)

-ToDo: Pirate Lady and her Poland home ice create vendor children tie into Bible verse Genesis 3:8 cool man selling / vending for free that the kids wait for mythos. https://youtu.be/2ROK1-VvOQ0?t=132
+ToDo: Pirate Lady and her Poland home ice create vendor children tie into Bible verse Genesis 3:8 cool man selling / vending for free that the kids wait for mythos. https://youtu.be/2ROK1-VvOQ0?t=132 4,208,697 views  September 12, 2015